Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Experiment Results

-In this experiment, the cell number of the two graphical binary graph shapes are $n_{cell, arrow}=4209$ and $n_{cell, T}=4266$. one of the six robots is randomly selected as the seed robot and placed in the center of the experimental site.
+In this experiment, the cell number of the two graphical binary graph shapes are $n_{\mathrm{cell, arrow}}=2209$ and $n_{\mathrm{cell, T}}=2266$.
+One of the six robots is randomly selected as the seed robot and placed in the center of the experimental site.
 As shown in the Fig. \ref{exp}A, each robot is equipped with a LED spotlight, and its motion trajectory is represented by the blue trajectory obtained from delay photography.
 The whole process of the shape formation is shown in Fig. \ref{exp}C, the algorithm begins at $t=0$s, all the robots begin to move.
 At $t=24$s, robots move and collect measurement data.
 After the shape localization agreement, robots move to form the desired shape at $t=48$s.
 During the shape formation process, some robots may also localize the new neighboring robots.
 At $t=72$s, the shape formation process is almost complete.
-The final position of each robot at $t=120$s is represented by a purple highlight while the trajectory of all the robots are also shown as the blue curves in Fig. \ref{exp}C.

-In fact, the actual experimental field is rugged and the robot does not have shock absorption function, which may cause additional measurement error for the IO.
-Under these adverse conditions, the swarm consisted of 6 robots can still form the specified shape well.
-It proves the effectiveness, reliability, and robustness of the relative localization based swarm shape formation algorithm proposed in this paper.
+The final position of each robot at $t=120$s is represented by a purple highlight while the trajectories of all the robots are also shown as the blue curves in Fig. \ref{exp}C. In fact, the actual experimental field is rugged and the robot does not have a shock absorption function, which may cause additional measurement errors for the IO.
+Under these adverse conditions, the swarm consisting of 6 robots can still form the specified shape well.
+It proves the effectiveness, reliability, and robustness of the relative localization based shape formation algorithm.